How to Open HTML Files in Chrome (4 Methods, 2026)

 Why won't my HTML file open in Chrome?

 Check that: (1) the file has a .html extension, (2) Chrome is installed, (3) the file isn't corrupted.
-Try opening via File → Open or drag/drop.
+Try opening via File then Open or drag/drop.
+If the file still does not open, try viewing it in the HTML Viewer to check whether the HTML itself is valid.

 Related Tools and Guides